-- DT.D.1.
-NAWG supports increasing the FICA and income tax withholding exemption to \$500 regardless of total annual agricultural wages.
-(Renewed March 2017 - DT.D.2 NAWG supports raising the trigger level for the agricultural unemployment payroll tax to \$40,000 per quarter and indexing it for inflation.
-(Renewed March 2017 - DT.D.3 NAWG believes that the agricultural unemployment payroll tax should only be required if the average of the current and three preceding quarters exceeds the trigger level.
-(Renewed March 2017) - DT.D.4.
-NAWG opposes any government mandated health care plan that would require employers to provide health insurance for all employees.
-(Renewed
+- DT.D.1 NAWG supports increasing the FICA and income tax withholding exemption to \$500 regardless of total annual agricultural wages.
+(Renewed March 2017) - DT.D.2 NAWG supports raising the trigger level for the agricultural unemployment payroll tax to \$40,000 per quarter and indexing it for inflation.
+(Renewed March 2017)

-March 2017)

-- DT.D.5 NAWG opposes any government mandated health care plan that would not allow for choice of coverage, plan or providers (Renewed March 2017) - DT.D.6 NAWG supports allowing producers to form health insurance purchasing cooperatives.
-(Renewed March 2017) - DT.D.7 NAWG supports allowing a full deduction from self-employment tax calculations for health insurance premiums paid for by self-employed individuals and their families.
+- DT.D.3 NAWG believes that the agricultural unemployment payroll tax should only be required if the average of the current and three preceding quarters exceeds the trigger level.
+(Renewed March 2017) - DT.D.4 NAWG opposes any government mandated health care plan that would require employers to provide health insurance for all employees.
+(Renewed March 2017) - DT.D.5 NAWG opposes any government mandated health care plan that would not allow for choice of coverage, plan or providers.
+(Renewed March 2017) - DT.D.6 NAWG supports allowing producers to form health insurance purchasing cooperatives and/or associations, including across state lines.
+(Revised by Oregon, February 2019) - DT.D.7 NAWG supports allowing a full deduction from self-employment tax calculations for health insurance premiums paid for by self-employed individuals and their families.
 (Renewed March 2017) - DT.D.8 NAWG supports a guest worker program that secures the borders of the United States and provides a legal, affordable and stable workforce for agriculture.
 (Renewed March 2017) - DT.D.9 NAWG encourages the Department of Labor and other regulatory agencies to reduce and eliminate cumbersome and excess regulations that make the H2A and other employment programs unusable for the agricultural industry.
-(March 2016) - DT.D.10 NAWG supports reform to the federal health care law that will expand options and lower premiums.
+(Renewed February 2019) - DT.D.10 NAWG supports reform to the federal health care law that will expand options and lower premiums.
 (Minnesota, February 2018)